vijaynbec/VijayN_CloudPractical/06.AWS Networking Components/2.VPC Peering/README.md

 # 🌐 VPC Peering Test Across two AWS Regions

-(Note: Used Terraform for basic components + AWS Console for VPC Peering which can be done same regions, across regions, accounts etc)
+(Note: Used Terraform for basic components + AWS Console for VPC Peering which can be achived for VPC's within a regions, across regions, accounts etc)

 ## 🧱 Infrastructure Overview
  - Two VPCs in US East and West Regions